-Credit risk (page 76)
+Credit risk

-A risk arising from borrowers or counterparties failing to meet their debt or contractual obligations.
+Risk arising from borrowers or counterparties failing to meet their debt or contractual obligations.

-Market risk (page 83)
+Market risk

-A risk arising from adverse changes in interest rates, foreign exchange rates, equity prices, credit spreads and commodity prices, as well as related factors.
+Risk arising from adverse changes in interest rates, foreign exchange rates, equity prices, credit spreads and commodity prices, as well as related factors.

-Liquidity risk (page 85)
+Liquidity risk

-A risk that arises if DBS is unable to meet our obligations when they are due.
+Risk that arises if DBS is unable to meet financial obligations when they are due.

-Operational risk (page 89)
+Operational risk

-A risk arising from inadequate internal processes, people or systems, as well as external events.
-This includes legal risk, and excludes strategic and reputational risk.
+Risk arising from inadequate internal processes, people or systems, as well as external events.
+This includes legal risk, but excludes strategic and reputational risk.

-Reputational risk (page 91)
+Reputational risk

-A risk that arises if our shareholder value (including earnings and capital) is adversely affected by any negative stakeholder perception of DBS' image.
-This influences our ability to establish new relationships or services, continue servicing existing relationships and have continued access to sources of funding.
+Risk that arises if our shareholder value (including earnings and capital) is adversely affected by any negative stakeholder perception of DBS' image.
+This influences our ability to establish new relationships or services, service existing relationships and have continued access to sources of funding.
 Reputational risk usually occurs when the other risks are poorly managed.

-Risk-taking and our business segments
+2 Risk-taking and our business segments

-Because we focus on Asia's markets, we are exposed to concentration risks within the region.
-We manage these risks by diversifying our risk across industries and individual exposures.
+As we focus on Asia's markets, we are exposed to concentration risks within the region.
+We manage this by diversifying our risk across industries and individual exposures.
 In addition, DBS relies on the specialist knowledge of our regional markets and industry segments to effectively assess our risks.
 The chart below provides an overview of the risks arising from our business segments.
-The asset size of each business segment reflects its contribution to the balance sheet, and the risk-weighted assets (RWA) refer to the amount of risk incurred.
+The asset size of each business segment reflects its contribution to the balance sheet, and the risk-weighted assets (RWA) offer a risk-adjusted perspective.

-Refer to Note 44 to the financial statements on page 180 for more information about DBS' business segments.
+Refer to Note 46 to the financial statements on page 175 for more information about DBS' business segments.